ryanwthomas/puzzlehuntemailserver/README.md

 I've never written in Python before and never write a program to deal with emails before, so this was entirely experiment, but I think it was pretty successful.

 General Design:
 The program stores data in textfiles and imports them when executed and writes to them when data is receieved.
-The emails_class, teams_class, puzzles_class, and solves_class handle all file IO.
+The emails_class.py, teams_class.py, puzzles_class.py, and solves_class.py handle all file IO.

-emails_class
+deformatter.py
+Description: Many strings need to be compared using only the letters and numbers, ignoring case.
+Strings are considered "deformatted" if they only contain upper-case letters and numbers.

+Implementation:
+deformatter.df_string(input): sets all letters to uppercase and removes any non-alphanumeric characters.

+emails_class.py
 Description: Tracks a list of emails to use when messaging all hunt participants.
 Uses a blacklist to not block certain emails from being added to the list, namely the email used by the server, as this would cause an infinite loop of emails.

 Implementaion:
-savefiles_emails.txt: every line contains a different email address emails_class.Emails(savefilename): reads from the savefile Emails.addEmail(new_email): adds email if it's new and not on the blacklist.
+savefiles_emails.txt: every line contains a different email address emails_class.Emails(savefilename): inputs data from the savefile Emails.addEmail(new_email): adds email if it's new and not on the blacklist.

-teams_class
+teams_class.py
 Description: Tracks a list of registered teams; returns information about teams.
+Teams are tracked only by their deformatted names, e.g. "Super Solvers" is considered the same ".....supers^o%l^v#e@rs!!!!" because they both deformat to "SUPERSOLVERS".
+Team uniqueness is determined by the deformating strings, but each team also has a formated name.
-Teams have 2 "names", so to speak.
-They have deformatted names (more on that later) and formatted names.
-The deformatted name is used to as the key to find the formatted name.
-This is done to accommodate teamnames which have special formatting, namely emoji.
-A quirk of the program is that emoji can't be read from nor included in emails (as this the text settings), but emoji can be included in a textfile, read into a string, and outputted to a textfile.
-Teams with emoji in their names, i.e. formatted names, also have a non-emoji name which functions as their deformatted.
+About Emoji: A quirk of the program is that emoji can't be read from nor included in emails (as this the text settings), but emoji can be included in a textfile, read into a string, and outputted to a textfile.
+(WRITE THIS LATER)

-Implementation:
+h2.Implementation:
-savefile_teams.txt: every line contains a given team's deformatted name followed by a colon followed by their deformatted name, e.g. "HEARTEYES:😍". teams_class.Teams(savefilename):
+savefile_teams.txt: every line contains a given team's deformatted name followed by a colon followed by their deformatted name, e.g. "SUPERSOLVERS:Super Solvers!". teams_class.Teams(savefilename): inputs data from the savefile; any malformed line prints an error message and are ignored Teams.isTeam(teamname): returns whether the
-Creates object Teams which upon instantiation inputs list of teams from savefile.
-Each team has a defortmatted name (more on that later) and a formatted name.